 A Guide to Disputes Involving Children

-In a family dispute the focus is always on the needs of the children
+In a dispute involving children the focus is always on the need of the children

 In a family dispute the focus is always on the needs of the children.
 Whether you are married or not, you may need advice when you split up about Parental Responsibility for your children.